 Remember: “If it sounds too good to be true, it probably is.”
-Everywhere we turn there seems to be self professed “foreclosure defense” experts.
-Unsolicited flyers, print ads, little signs on street corners and different stories from assumingly credible sources all guaranty remarkable results and promise you an end to your foreclosure for a nominal fee.
+Everywhere we turn there seem to be self-professed “foreclosure defense” experts.
+Unsolicited flyers, print ads, little signs on the street corners and different stories from assumingly credible sources all guarantee remarkable results and promise you an end to your foreclosure for a nominal fee.

 Phony Counseling Agencies

 Some groups calling themselves “counseling agencies” may approach you and offer to perform certain services for a fee.
 These could well be services you could do for yourself for free, such as negotiating a new payment plan with your lender or pursuing a pre-foreclosure sale.
 If you have any doubt about paying for such services, call a HUD-approved housing counseling agency.
 Do this before you pay anyone or sign anything.

 When you’re facing foreclosure, promises, speculation, and rumors are simply not enough.
 You need to speak with a licensed attorney who can evaluate your specific situation and use his or her experience in local courts in front of local judges to help you best achieve your goals.
 There are many kinds of defenses to foreclosures and multiple options that could help you achieve your goals.
 There is no substitute for speaking with a foreclosure defense attorney who can assess your situation and show you a road map to where you are trying to go.

 The first question you have to answer is whether or not you wish to keep your home.
 Many people now have mortgages that far exceed their property values (aka being “upside down”).
 Even if your lender has offered reinstatement or a modification, the end result may be that you are grossly overpaying more for your home than it is worth, or what it can conceivably be worth in the future.